- Portable Games

 Heavy bone-crunching and eyeball chewing sounds could be heard from its mouth.

-Then blood mixed with saliva dripped slovenly and fell from its mouth.
+Then blood mixed with saliva dripped slovenly, falling from its mouth.

 ...A person, it's eating a person.
 The guests were horrified by the sight in front of them.